elbartohub/myWhisper/README.md

 # My Whisper Project

 This project provides a local, space-saving(For MacOS/Windows11), and customizable setup for Whisper speech recognition models.
-It includes a web interface for easy transcription, local model storage, and support for translation and custom dictionaries.
+It includes a web interface for easy transcription, local model storage, and support for translation and "Custom dictionaries".

 ---
 ![alt text](images/myWhisper01.jpg)